-Manufacturing Execution System, most commonly known as and referred to as MES, is an information system connecting monitors and controls to manufacturing systems and data flows that take place on a factory or shop floor.
-The overall goal of MES is to make certain that manufacturing operations are effectively executed and improves production output.
+A Manufacturing Execution System (MES), is an information system which monitors and tracks the process of producing manufactured goods on the factory floor.
+The overall goal of MES is to make certain that manufacturing operations are effectively executed to improve production output.
 That goal is achieved by tracking and gathering real-time and accurate data about a complete production lifecycle.

 MES is the comprehensive system that controls all the activities occurring on the shop floor.
 It begins with all the various orders from customers, the MRP system, the master schedule, and other planning sources; and then builds the products in the most effective, low cost, expedient, and high- quality way possible.
 A comparative example occurs in the construction business where the construction team (MES) builds a tower from the architectural plans (inputs from MRP, Master schedule, etc.)

 Today’s shop floor is a complex, continually varying environment.
 The scheduling needs to account for a level of variation that is typically beyond the scope of the planning systems- MRP, Master Scheduling and the like.
-MES considers and controls the highly critical details of a typical plant shop floor.
+MES automation considers and controls the highly critical details of a typical plant shop floor.

 It is therefore imperative to place the right tools and critical information in the hands of your front-line shop floor personnel, so they can produce your products in the most optimal manner possible.
 A good manufacturing execution system operates on a real time basis, allowing the schedulers to react to immediate variance on the shop floor.
 The MES also responds immediately to help make faster decisions on such things as costing over-runs, poor quality and late deliveries.
 It is virtually the heartbeat for all things happening on the shop floor.

 Yet another critical characteristic of a Class A MES, is the ability to integrate with the systems surrounding it.
 Not only will this eliminate the mindless re-entry of mounds of data, it will also allow the adjustments necessary to bring the surrounding systems closer to reality.
-For example, critical information from the shop floor is needed to update other elements of the ERP system such as Inventory, Costing, and Procurement.
+For example, critical information from the shop floor is needed to update other elements of the manufacturing ERP system such as Inventory, Costing, and Procurement.
 Setup times may be improving with new techniques used on the shop floor, and need to be fed to the ERP system for future use.
 This will provide better information when advising customers of projected delivery dates on new orders, or will provide improved costing information when making pricing decisions.
 The shop floor information provides the reality to make the adjustments necessary to continually update the other business systems.

 A high-quality manufacturing execution system will also provide the best tools for controlling the scheduling needs directly on the shop floor.
 The shop is a complex environment with a high level of variety.
 Your schedulers are therefore critical in finding key opportunities to improve your production results.